martuj/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 * `Namespace`: `three-tier`
 * Click on CREATE.

-Once your Ingress application is deployed.
-It will create an Application Load Balancer.
+Once your Ingress application is deployed,  it will create an Application Load Balancer.
 You can check out the load balancer named with k8s-three.

-Now, Copy the ALB-DNS and paste it on your browser.
+Now, Copy the `ALB-DNS` and paste it into your browser.
 Refresh after 2 to 3 minutes in your browser to see the magic.
 You can play with the application by adding and deleting the records.

-Now, you can see your Grafana Dashboard to view the EKS data such as pods, namespace, deployments, etc. If you want to monitor the three-tier namespace,  in the namespace, replace three-tier with another namespace.
+Now, you can see your `Grafana Dashboard` to view the EKS data such as pods, namespace, deployments, etc. If you want to monitor the `three-tier` namespace,  in the namespace, replace `three-tier` with another namespace.

 If you observe, we have configured the Persistent Volume & Persistent Volume Claim.
 So, if the pods get deleted then, the data won’t be lost.
 The Data will be stored on the host machine.

 To validate it, delete both Database pods.
 Now, the new pods will be started.
 And Your Application won’t lose a single piece of data.

-Conclusion:
+## Conclusion:
 In this comprehensive DevSecOps Kubernetes project, we successfully:
-* Established IAM user and Terraform for AWS setup.
+* Established `IAM user` and `Terraform` for AWS setup.
-* Deployed Jenkins on AWS, configured tools, and integrated it with Sonarqube.
+* Deployed `Jenkins` on AWS, configured tools, and integrated it with `Sonarqube`.
-* Set up an EKS cluster, configured a Load Balancer, and established private ECR repositories.
+* Set up an `EKS cluster`, configured a `Load Balancer`, and established private `ECR repositories`.
-* Implemented monitoring with Helm, Prometheus, and Grafana.
+* Implemented monitoring with `Helm`, `Prometheus`, and `Grafana`.
-* Installed and configured ArgoCD for GitOps practices.
+* Installed and configured `ArgoCD` for `GitOps practices`.
-* Created Jenkins pipelines for CI/CD, deploying a Three-Tier application.
+* Created `Jenkins pipelines` for `CI/CD`, deploying a Three-Tier application.
-* Ensured data persistence with persistent volumes and claims.
+* Ensured `data persistence` with persistent volumes and claims.

 # Cleanup